STAND. COM. REP. NO. 1205

 State of Hawaii

-"A BILL FOR AN ACT RELATING TO DISCRIMINATORY PRACTICES,"
+"A BILL FOR AN ACT RELATING TO THEFT IN THE SECOND DEGREE,"

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Labor & Public Employment that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 1183, S.D.
-2, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
-No. 1183, S.D.
-2, H.D.
-1, and be referred to the Committee on Judiciary.
+As affirmed by the record of votes of the members of your Committee on Judiciary that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 170, H.D.
+1, and recommends that it pass Second Reading and be placed on the calendar for Third Reading.

 KARL RHOADS, Chair